Senegal at a glance

 - the adoption of OIE equine welfare standards

-- involvement in local advocacy to achieve the adoption of a bylaw on equine-drawn vehicles (with provisions on issues such as overworking and overloading)
+- involvement in national advocacy to achieve the adoption of a bylaw on equine-drawn vehicles (with provisions on issues such as overworking and overloading)

 - successful lobbying of Senevet, the largest veterinary drug wholesaler in Senegal, to import oral forms of nonsteroidal anti-inflammatory drugs (NSAIDs) which provide pain management and relief to equines affected by ailments such as lameness, wounds and illness.

 In semi-arid and arid areas, food security and livelihood problems frequently undermine communities’ abilities to provide consistent care for working equines.
 When rainfall is limited, crops suffer and water supplies diminish.
 When these resources are in short supply, working equines are often the first to experience reduced feed and water.
 We work with communities to help them develop resilience-oriented strategies to cope better with the impact of drought.
 We also encourage and provide training to equine owners to produce forage crops for their equines and help them turn agricultural by-products into animal feed.